biopragmatics/oquat/docs/invalids/prefix/doi.md

 ## `efo`: Experimental Factor Ontology

-Identifiers for this prefix are given incorrectly correctly in `efo`.
+Identifiers for this prefix are given incorrectly in `efo`.
+See the [GitHub repository](https://github.com/EBISPOT/efo/).

 | external_xref            |   usages_count | usages                                                                                              |
 |--------------------------|----------------|-----------------------------------------------------------------------------------------------------|